-Amicus Families USA argues that Congress could not have intended to "punish" states for refusing to establish Exchanges, because no individual legislator made overt threats and states apparently did not get the message.
+Amicus Families USA argues that Congress could not have intended to "punish" states for refusing to establish Exchanges, because no individual legislator made overt threats and states allegedly did not get the message.
 (Dkt.
-No. 54, at 17-24.)
+32-1, at 17-24.)
 But, of course, statutory language is what sets out the federal conditions in a "deal."
-It is that language, if followed, that puts the states on notice of the condition; individual Members of Congress do not engage in bilateral negotiations over the "deal."
-Here, that statutory condition was never properly conveyed to the states, because the IRS preemptively eliminated it.
+It is that language, if followed, that puts states on notice of the condition; individual Members of Congress do not engage in bilateral negotiations.
+Here, that statutory condition was never properly conveyed to the states, because the IRS preemptively eliminated it.8 And while amicus objects that such a condition would not have been "buried" in technical definitions, the ACA's undisputed condition on future Medicaid funding absent state agreement to expansion of the program's eligibility criteria was likewise effectuated through a dense maze of statutory clauses and cross-references: Section 2001 of the ACA added subclause (a)(10)(A)(i)(VII) to a Social Security Act provision defining the contents of a "State plan for medical assistance."
+And another provision, 42 U.S.C. § 1396b, provides for payments to a state "which has a plan approved under this subchapter."
+Again, there was no overt or blaring "threat" in the statutory text, but everyone understood the plain intent and effect of the coercive Medicaid amendment.